Writing Learning Stories

 I use my smartphone to videotape.
 I think the taping of children and educators is an essential component of a good school.
 School is for learning, experimenting, trying new things, making mistakes, and correcting mistakes.
 Recording is the most informative form of documentation, because different viewers can generate different views in a cooperative discussion.
 One can play it over and over again.
 I never see what is truly happening on the first view.

 I use software to watch and listen to the recording several times to find the essential story (The Learning Frame).
-I use iMovie because it is easy to use arrow keys to select exactly the video frame that is most elegant.
-I also can add volume and filters to the audio.
-I use the Share Menu to export a still frame to a named file.
-I give each a number in sequence.
+I use video editing software that makes it easy to use arrow keys to select exactly the video frame that is most elegant.
+I export each still frame to a named file for the story, each frame gets numbered in sequence.
 Those images then can be selected and dragged into a new slide show in Keynote.
 I like it because each image automatically creates its own slide.
 The mask function enables me to crop closely.
 I type the story slide by slide.
 All slide show software offers choices in the printing dialog to select the number of slides to print per page and to create a PDF that is easy to share.